MicrosoftDocs/PowerShell-Docs/reference/v5/Microsoft.PowerShell.Core/Clear-History.md

 ```

 ### -Count
-Clears the specified number of  history entries, beginning with the oldest entry in the history.
+Specifies the number of history entries that this cmdlet clears, starting with the oldest entry in the history.

-If you use the Count and Id parameters in the same command, the cmdlet clears the number of entries specified by the Count parameter, beginning with the entry specified by the Id parameter.
+If you use the Count and Id parameters in the same command, the cmdlet clears the number of entries specified by the Count parameter, starting with the entry specified by the Id parameter.
 For example, if Count is 10 and Id is 30, Clear-History clears items 21 through 30 inclusive.

-If you use the Count and CommandLine parameters in the same command, Clear-History clears the number of entries specified by the Count parameter, beginning with the entry specified by the CommandLine parameter.
+If you use the Count and CommandLine parameters in the same command, Clear-History clears the number of entries specified by the Count parameter, starting with the entry specified by the CommandLine parameter.

 ```yaml
 Type: Int32